lessonfuse/docs/content/en/docs/LESSONFUSE/interface.md

 #### Registration

 - Lessonfuse registration is exclusive to educators, and student teachers are not eligible.
-- To register, users must contact Lessonfuse and pay the subscription fee.
+- To register, users must contact us and pay the subscription fee.
 - Users should provide an edu.mv email address associated with a school.
 - Contact can be made via Viber or Telegram at the number 7873673 after payment.